hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 This page introduces the Fabric adapter that utilizes the Common Connection Profile (CCP) feature of the Fabric SDK to provide compatibility and a unified programming model across different Fabric versions.

-> The latest supported version of Hyperledger Fabric is v2.x
+> The latest supported version of Hyperledger Fabric is v2.2 and later 2.x releases (eg 2.4)
-> The ability to discover can only be used if you use the `gateway` option

 The adapter exposes many SDK features directly to the user callback modules, making it possible to implement complex scenarios.

 > Some highlights of the provided features:
-> * supporting multiple orderers
-> * supporting multiple channels and contracts
+> * supports multiple channels and contracts
+> * supports multiple organizations
+> * supports multiple identities
 > * metadata and private collection support for contracts
 > * support for TLS and mutual TLS communication
 > * option to select the identity for submitting a TX/query